Jump to Noonday Prayer

 Suffrages

-The Collect of the Day: Proper 21
+Collect of the Day: Pentecost, proper 21

 O God, you declare your almighty power chiefly in showing mercy and pity: Grant us the fullness of your grace, that we, running to obtain your promises, may become partakers of your heavenly treasure; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.